 Sir Isaac Newton, who famously discovered the phenomenon of gravity, was actually invested in discovering how light works, too.
 However, he had a rather unorthodox way of exploring the way our eyes perceive color – he poked needles in his eye sockets!
 DON’T try that at home!

 Believe it or not, in some cases, light is being used to detect diseases such as malaria.
 This takes place through laser interactions with red blood cells.
 This method of diagnosis, in the case of malaria, is thought to be 85% effective and accurate.

-A jiffy is a unit of measurement which dictates how long it takes for light to travel up to a centimetre.
+A jiffy is a unit of measurement which dictates how long it takes for light to travel up to a centimeter.
 Therefore, saying you’ll be ‘there in a jiffy’ literally means you’ll be there right away.